-Along with recent disruptions and ongoing uncertainties of the future, stress levels are high — and job burnout is even higher.
+Along with recent disruptions and ongoing uncertainties of the future, stress levels are high—and job burnout is even higher.
 And as a result, candidates all over the world seem to have decided that they want a chance to sit in the driver’s seat for a change.

 Things that used to sway candidate decisions (remember nap pods?) are much less relevant in an increasingly virtual world.
-Now, candidates are looking for much more than a work experience that feels single-sided and staged; they want genuine, mutual connection with their next employer, with plenty of opportunities to have conversations around what matters to them.
+Now, candidates are looking for much more than a work experience that feels single-sided and staged; they want a genuine, mutual connection with their next employer, with plenty of opportunities to have conversations about what matters to them.

 That’s why the candidate relationship is the new priority for talent teams and a critical piece of the hiring process that drives the entire candidate experience.

 To build a strong candidate relationship, start by understanding these four key pillars: